arshaqureshi/technical_writing_markdow/Readme.md

+#Step-by-Step Istructions To Make Instagram Post
-# Step 1: Turning on the Smartphone
+##Step 1: Turning on the Smartphone

-# Locate the power button
+## Locate the power button
 # Press and hold the power button
 # Wait for the device logo to appear
 # Wait for the phone to fully start up